apache/nifi-minifi-cpp/examples/README.md

 Using the [pdh_config.yml](pdh_config.yml) flow configuration MiNiFi reads CPU and Disk performance data through Windows' Performance Data Helper (PDH) component and puts the data to the `C:\temp\` directory in a compact JSON format.

+The flow: PerformanceDataMonitor &#10132; PutFile

 ## SQL Operations

 ### Query Database Table

 Using the [querydbtable_config.yml](querydbtable_config.yml) flow configuration MiNiFi queries the `id` and `name` columns of the `users` table with a `where` clause and the results are put in the `/tmp/output` directory.
 The database connection data is set in the `ODBCService` controller service.

+The flow: QueryDatabaseTable &#10132; PutFile